Menasunkur Ainu: Area of distribution

 The Tsugaru Issei, a historiographic encyclopedia created in the early 18th century, cites that a vast area encompassing Shizunai to Kushiro and Akkeshi was the domain of the Menasunkur Ainu; there are theories that the Menasunkur Ainu were a large confederacy governed by chiefs like Shakushain, though more recent theories posit Menasunkur's power is much more limited.
 Haruo Oi, an ethnologist, believes the Menasunkur Ainu at the time of Shakushain was more limited to only the Shizunai and Monbetsu river basins.

-Nearly a century following Shakushain's Revolt, Kumajiro Uehara, an Hokkaido historian, documents the Ainu from Hiroo to Nemuro were called the "Shimenashunkuru".
+Nearly a century following Shakushain's Revolt, Kumajiro Uehara, a Hokkaido historian, documents the Ainu from Hiroo to Nemuro were called the "Shimenashunkuru".
 He also describes the Menasunkur Ainu living in Eastern Hokkaido being split into two further subgroups; those who lived in south Hidaka and those in the Tokachi-Nemuro area.
 Hiromichi Kono, a researcher on Ainu grave markers, finds that distinctly-Menasunkur grave markers were distributed in the area from southern Hidaka to Kushiro and Abashiri, east of Shizunai.
 While most Menasunkur male grave markers looked like Y-shaped trees, the female grave markers had two types: one akin to a thick tree with a constriction at the top, and another akin to a clove-shaped tree, in Tokachi and Uchiura Bay respectively.

 Additionally, a distinct type of chashi (Ainu fort) was found only in the areas of Menasunkur.
 There is a theory that this is because the Menasunkur is based on an eastern group that adapted Ainu culture far later than western Ainu subgroups, and there were conflicts in the process of "Ainuization" later.